Come and join the fun …. We need friendly, outgoing

 volunteers to support in facilitating small groups to enable our members to

 make the most of their time together, encouraging chat and opening up

 discussions so everyone gets a chance to participate.

-No previous experience is required but having access to a phone
+No previous experience is required but a familiarity with the

-would be required.
-A confident, outgoing personality with good
+be required.
+A confident, outgoing personality with good communication

 Could you give an hour or more at a regular time, once a